Tuition Remission Guidelines for Winter-Spring 2018

-- On or after January 1, 1990, the entitlement is for undergraduate courses toward their first degree at the employee’s home institution when the employee has completed two years of employment.
-The two year anniversary must be reached prior to the start of the term or semester.
+- On or after January 1, 1990, the entitlement is for undergraduate courses toward their first degree when the employee has completed two years of employment.
+The two year anniversary must be reached prior to the start of the Fall semester.
 Spouses and dependent children may attend another institution of the USM with 50% tuition remission.

 Tuition Remission Policy guidelines

-Undergraduate programs with The Smith School of Business and Management, the Clark School of Engineering, and the Department of Computer Science have an additional differential tuition charge that will be covered by tuition remission for College Park employees, spouses, and dependents.
+Undergraduate programs with the Smith School of Business and Management, the Clark School of Engineering, and the Department of Computer Science have an additional differential tuition charge that will be covered by tuition remission for College Park employees, spouses, and eligible dependent children.

-Graduate Assistants with an active PHR appointment during Summer Session I or II 2017 who enroll in College Park classes will automatically receive tuition remission, provided that they are registered.
+Graduate Assistants with an active PHR appointment during Winter and Spring 2018 who enroll in College Park classes will automatically receive tuition remission for Winter and Spring 2018, provided that they are registered.
 Tuition remission credit will automatically be applied to the Graduate Assistant’s student account at the time of course registration.

-Full-time graduate assistants may be entitled to receive up to 8 total credit hours and part-time graduate assistants may be entitled to receive up to 4 credit hours.
+Full-time graduate assistants may be entitled to receive up to 10 total credit hours and part-time graduate assistants may be entitled to receive up to 5 credit hours for the Spring semester.
 Credit hours are prorated according to FTE.